Under the Spotlight: Cheshire Cheese

 Perfect drink pairing

-Cheshire cheese is a perfect match for brown or pale ales; although of course the flavour of these two beers may not suit everyone.
+Cheshire cheese is a perfect match for classic pale ales; although of course the flavour of these two beers may not suit everyone.
 As you may have imagined, the Cheshire cheese also pairs well with a whole range of wines including red, white and even champagne!
-As Serious Eats write, you cannot go wrong with pairing a Cheshire cheese with a Cabernet Sauvignon, Zinfandel or any variety of Bordeaux wine.
+However, you cannot go wrong with pairing a Cheshire cheese with a Chardonnay or Riesling, Zinfandel, Beaujolais or any variety of Bordeaux wine.